USSD Sessions

 return africastalking()

-->ussd("The account you entered does not exists.\n\nKindly enter a valid account number");
+->ussd("Account not found.\n\nPlease enter a valid account number:");

 }